Getting Started with Functional Music Programming

 play $ c 4 qn

-is the C note from 4th Octave. qn
+is the C note from the 4th octave. qn

-is quarter note (this follows the American convention...
-I barely know the 'British' one but apparently the American one is more standard for algorithmic music).
+is a quarter note (this follows the American convention...
+I barely know the 'British' one, but apparently, the American one is more standard for algorithmic music).
 You can play notes simultaneously with the :=:

 operator and in sequence with :+: